← More articles in Cold Email

 Can I use casual greetings in business emails?

-Casual greetings, like "Hey" or "Hi there," are only appropriate for informal, internal communications with close colleagues.
-Avoid using them in professional or external correspondence to maintain respect and professionalism.
+Casual greetings like "Hey" or "Hi there" work only for informal, internal communication with close colleagues.
+Avoid them in professional or external correspondence to maintain respect and credibility.

 Should cultural norms influence my email greetings?

-Yes, cultural sensitivity is crucial.
-Different cultures have varying levels of formality.
-When in doubt, use neutral phrases like "Dear [Name]" and avoid gendered or humorous expressions that may not translate well.
+Yes.
+Different cultures have varying formality expectations.
+When in doubt, use neutral phrases like "Dear [Name]" and avoid gendered expressions or humor that may not translate well.

 How do email greetings impact open rates?